WE SET HIGHER STANDARDS

 These solutions should not be used for extended periods and are not suitable for treating puncture wounds.
 Again...
 Your body knows what it's doing, let it work!

-Every body is different, but typically, jewelry should be downsized between four and six weeks after the perforation.
+Every body is different, but typically, jewellery should be downsized between four and six weeks after the perforation.
 For mouth piercings, downsizing is typically done between two and three weeks after the perforation.
 You may even need more than one downsize.
 Your body dictates the rules.
-If you notice that most of the jewelry is outside your body before the recommended time, book an early check-up.
-The same applies if you notice that the jewelry remains well-placed in your body.
+If you notice that most of the jewellery is outside your body before the recommended time, book an early check-up.
+The same applies if you notice that the jewellery remains well-placed in your body.
 In that case, postpone the check-up appointment.
 If you had the piercing done with us, the downsizing service is free, but you will have to buy a new post (or ring).
 You can continue using the same end.

 Sometimes things don't go as planned.
 And sometimes we make a mountain out of a molehill.
 What's happening with your piercing might be perfectly normal.
 Or it could be cause for alarm.
 Calm down, take a deep breath, and read carefully what's below.